AdobeDocs/experience-manager-assets-essentials.es-ES/help/using/manage-reports.md

 <!--* **Asset Count by Size**: The division of count of assets based on their range of various sizes from 0 MB to 100 GB.-->

-* **Uso de almacenamiento**: el uso del almacenamiento, en bytes, para el entorno de Assets Essentials representado mediante un gráfico de barras.
+* **Uso del almacenamiento**: el uso del almacenamiento, en bytes, para el entorno Assets Essentials representado mediante un gráfico de barras.

 <!--* **Delivery**: The graph depicts the count of assets as the delivery dates.-->